andrewfishersb/Stockipy-Android-App/README.md

 |user input                | output
 |------------------------- | -------------
 |1.
-User will now you a search bar to search for a recipe by item: i.e. "Chicken"| Chicken Sandwich, Buffalo Wings, Jerk Chicken.
+User will now use a search bar to search for a recipe by item: i.e. "Chicken"| Chicken Sandwich, Buffalo Wings, Jerk Chicken.
 |2.
+User can create an account with an email and password | Welcome new user
 |3.
-User can create an account with an email and password, this will log them in
+User can then log into the app| Welcome to Stockipy
 |4.
-User can then log into the app| Welcome to Stockipy
+User can then log out| Goodbye!
 |5.
 Kitchen items can be added to a database: eggs | eggs have been added to your kitchen stock
 |6.
 Shopping items can be added to a database: cereal | cereal have been added to your shopping list
 |7.
 User can add a recipe to a list of favorites in the database | Favorite Recipes: Chicken Sandwich, Buffalo Wings